monyratha/subscription-platform/README.md

 └── README.md
 ```

-## Running the Auth Service
+## Running the Services

-Build and run the example Auth service from the repository root:
+Each service can be launched individually.
+For example, to run the Auth service:

 ```bash
 # build dependencies